wasmerio/wasmer.io/_posts/testing-wai.md

 ### Bindings Generation

-For our testing suite to discover which targets to generate bindings for let’s create a blank JavaScript test file in our crate directory (the one with `Cargo.toml`) that `autodiscover()` can use.
+To enable our testing suite to discover which targets to generate bindings for, let's create a blank JavaScript test file in the crate directory (the one with `Cargo.toml`) that `autodiscover()` can use.

-Now let’s create a blank `rustfft.test.js` in our main directory.
+Now let’s create a blank `rustfft.test.js` in the crate directory.

 ```shell-session
 $ touch sgp4.test.js
 ```

-Running the tests will generate a testing package (note the `package.json``) and bindings for your test to use.
+Running the tests will generate a testing package (note the `package.json`) and bindings for your test to use.

 ```shell-session
 $ cargo test